uoi-io/ansible-galera/README.md

 When Pacemaker support is define, Galera cluster will be stopped at the end of the configuration.

 ## Requirements
-This module needs at least 3 nodes and Ansible 1.9.
+This module needs at least 3 nodes and Ansible 2.0.

 ## Role Variables
-If galera_reset_cluster is set to true, all databases will be erased.
+If ``galera_reset_cluster`` is set to true, all databases will be erased.

 ### CONFIG
 ```